jcorrego/zao/wp-content/plugins/woo-advanced-discounts/readme.txt

 = 0.5 =

-* Added compatibility with woocommerce 2.4.10
+* Added compatibility with WooCommerce 2.4.10
 * Updated ORION library included

 = 0.4 =

 * Improvements: Start and End dates are not mandatory anymore.
-When not filled, the discount is active everytime.
+When not filled, the discount is active every time.
-* Added date picker to ease the dates selection.
+* Added date picker to ease the date selection.
-* Fixed error message when creating group of rules
+* Fixed error message when creating groups of rules
-* Fixed lists and discounts requests limitation (nopaging issue)
+* Fixed lists and discounts requests limitation (“no paging” issue)
 * Fixed total cart discount is not displayed on the order details pages (admin and front)
 * Fixed variations IDs don't return anything when evaluating a list by IDs
 * Added plugin review notice

 == Upgrade Notice ==

+= 2.10 =
+* Fixed issue: error message in the site health section related to cURL error 28 and REST API
+* Fixed issue: wrong calculation of the subtotal when changing the shipping method in the cart
+* Added compatibility with WooCommerce 3.9

+=2.9.1=
+* Removed reviews ads

+=2.9=
+*  Fixed: bug related to the ads not being dismissed

+=2.8=
+* Added reviews request notice from the dashboard.
+* Fixed: wrong product price in the mini-cart when using the quantity based pricing feature.

+=2.7=
+* Added documentation and support links to the plugin admin menus

 = 1.5.2 =
 * Fixed issue related to "Invalid argument supplied for foreach"